-Keeping your business competitive in today’s fast paced markets requires efficient and streamlined processes.
-If your business relies on data which is not available in an easy-to-access format, manual data entry can quickly become a bottleneck and harm your business.
+Keeping your business competitive in today’s fast-paced markets requires efficient and streamlined processes.
+If your business relies on data that is not available in an easy-to-access format, manual data entry can quickly become a bottleneck and harm your business.
 Data entry automation software can help your business eliminate such bottlenecks and automate entire workflows.

 A Rising Need For Automated Data Entry Tools

 Today’s businesses run on data, and having quick and reliable access to data is a significant competitive advantage.
 But what are the options if your business relies on data which is trapped inside PDF or printed paper documents?

 All too often, manually re-keying data is the answer.
 But manually extracting data from PDF documents or other sources is not only time-consuming and tedious, it also comes with elevated costs, high error rates, and scaling issues.

 Luckily, there is a better way.
 Automated data entry is a viable solution for businesses of all sizes to automate document-based workflows.

 The term Data Entry Automation describes a group of software products that are used to streamline data ingestion processes.
 Automated data entry systems are capable of reading information from a difficult to access data source (PDF files, printed documents, emails, websites, …) and ingest the data into a more adapted data storage (databases, spreadsheet files, …).